 Parental Incest: In a scene deleted from the American version of the series, Agrippinilla— another of Caligula's sisters— uses sex to keep her son Nero in line.
-It doesn't work and he eventually has her murdered.
+It doesn't work, and in Real Life and he eventually has her murdered.

 The Plan: Livia puts her son Tiberius on the throne using some truly devious political maneuvering, along with generous amounts of poison.

 Please Spare Him, My Liege!: Too many times to count.
 Notably, Claudius and Caesonia manage to talk Caligula out of murdering the Senate by appealing to his ego.

 P.O.V.
 Cam: Several instances, usually for a character's final moments.